-For the purposes of presenting consolidated financial statements, the assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on consolidation, are translated at foreign exchange rates ruling at the financial year ended December 31, 2022 of £1:€1.13 (December 31, 2021: £1:€1.19).
+For the purposes of presenting consolidated financial statements, the assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on consolidation, are translated at foreign exchange rates ruling at the financial year ended December 31, 2023 of £1:€1.15 (December 31, 2022: £1:€1.13).
 The revenues and expenses of foreign operations are translated at an average rate for the period where this rate approximates to the foreign exchange rates ruling at the dates of the transactions.
-The average rate used for year ended December 31, 2022 is £1:€1.17 (year ended December 31, 2021: £1:€1.13).
+The average rate used for year ended December 31, 2023 is £1:€1.15 (year ended December 31, 2022: £1:€1.16).

-Foreign exchange gains and losses that relate to these assets and liabilities are presented in the Consolidated Statement of Profit or Loss within 'finance income or costs', except where hedge accounting applies.
+Foreign exchange gains and losses that relate to these assets and liabilities are presented in the Consolidated Statement of Comprehensive Income.